HaqimIskandar/Ctx2Skill/README.md

 - `CL-bench-context-dedup.jsonl` — deduplicated contexts (used for skill generation)
 - `CL-bench-with-task-delimiter.jsonl` — tasks with delimiters (used for evaluation)
 - Evaluation logs and responses from GPT-4.1, GPT-5.1, and GPT-5.2.

-We also provide our generated and evolved reasoner skills in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill-Skills).

 ### Running the Self-Play Loop